chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 #### Complete Installation Script

-The following is a complete installation script that can be used an example of how to install all necessary CCM components and configuration on a single machine.
+The following is a complete installation script that can be used an example of how to install all necessary CCM components and configuration on a single machine, using all the default values.
+To use values other than the default, see the relevant parameters section for the [chocolatey-management-database](#parameters), [chocolatey-management-service](#parameters-1) and [chocolatey-management-web](#parameters-2) packages..

 ~~~
 choco upgrade chocolatey --version 0.10.12-beta-20181011